elastest/elastest-data-manager/README.md

 You have the possibility to scale the number of HDFS datanodes, Alluxio workers and Elasticsearch nodes.

-### Preparing the Linux host
-If you are in a Linux host, you need to set vm.max_map_count to at least 262144  in order to run the Elasticsearch container. (more info at https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

-You can use the following helper script to do that:

-    # From main project folder

-    # Run script
-    ./prepare-linux-host.sh

-In order to change your system settings, the script will prompt you for your sudo password.

-### Starting the component
     # From main project folder

     # Start component (in detached mode)